balikasg/balikasg.github.io/_posts/2018-05-11-Wasserstein-distances-for-document-retrieval.md

 # Cross-lingual document retrieval
 Known search cross-lingual retrieval is the task where given a query, one must retrieve one document from a set of documents that responds to the information need as described by the query.
+In the known search problem, one knows in advance that there is a single document that